 Finally, you need a place to save that money.
 If you’ve got a 401k or credit cards to pay off, there’s nothing else you need to do.
 But if you’re creating a savings account for emergencies, a rainy day, or a figure large purchase, you’ll want a good savings account.
 And if you’re establishing a retirement account on your own you’ll also want to select a good investment company.

 For savings account, I’ve put together a list of some of my favorite online savings accounts.
-These days I’m a big fan or Ally Bank and CiT Bank because the rates are pretty good and the online features are nice and easy to use.
+These days I’m a big fan or Ally Bank because the rates are pretty good and the online features are nice and easy to use.
 If setting up a retirement account is in order, I tend to recommend Scottrade.
 They provide a nice balance of inexpensive trades, great investment tools, and local branches.

 So, how much of your paycheck should you save?
 As we’ve uncovered, there’s no magic number, but that’s like most things in personal finance.
 After all, that’s what makes it personal.
 So, while you may read about all sorts of saving rules of thumb, in the end you need to sit down and look at your situation, goals, and priorities to determine what makes the most sense for you.